ant6769/ttihp-wokwi-competition/README.md

 A simplified digital heart-rate monitor built for Tiny Tapeout, submitted via the Wokwi track.
-Counts simulated pulses using a 4-bit binary ripple counter and triggers an alarm output once the count reaches 12, representing a simplified tachycardia (high heart rate) warning.
+Counts simulated pulses using a 4-bit binary ripple counter by flipping IN0 (No. 1 in the red switch).
+It triggers an alarm output once the count reaches 12(red dot lights up), representing a simplified tachycardia (high heart rate) warning.

 - [Read the documentation for project](https://github.com/ant6769/ttihp-wokwi-competition/blob/main/docs/info.md)